 The minimum length shall be 7 cm.

+To ensure uniformity in size, the difference in size between the courgettes in a package shall not exceed 7 cm when the shortest courgette is 21 cm or shorter, and 14 cm if the shortest courgette is longer than 21 cm.
+Uniformity is not required when the shortest courgette is 35 cm or longer.

 To ensure uniformity in size, the range in size between produce in the same package shall not exceed:

 7 cm to 14 cm inclusive